jbowtie/ratago/README.md

 Ratago is a (mostly-compliant) implementation of an XSLT 1.0 processor written in Go and released under an MIT license.

-Currently it should be seen as experimental - it lacks full compliance with spec and has only been used to run simple test scripts.
+Currently it should be seen as experimental - it lacks full compliance with the spec.
+It has been run successfully on a number of scripts of moderate complexity as of the 0.4-pre release.

 The test suite is derived from the test suite used by the libxslt library written by Daniel Veillard.
 See http://xmlsoft.org/XSLT/ for details on libxslt.